PCupboard/Arduino-Sensor-Library/templates/OLED_screen_template/How to OLED screen template.md

 1. Create object:               OLED_display display;
-2. Initialize screen: display.begin();
+2. Initialize screen:           display.initializeDisplay();
-3. have fun working with screen.

-Methods you can use:
+3. Update screen after writing: display.updateDisplay();

+# Extra Methods You Can Use:
-.clear | positions cursor to (0, 0) and clears entire screen.
+.clear() | positions cursor to (0, 0) and clears entire screen.

+# Variables You Can Use:
+colorWhite | a white color you can use for the display when drawing text/objects